 It’s Frustrating When You Forget Fees

 If you’ve got an account that’s charging you a maintenance fee, it means you can’t even store some money there for a rainy day without the bank syphoning off its share.
 Some banks charge $10-$12 a month and they earn interest on your balances.
-(Your mattress or MovoCash will store it for free.)
+(Your mattress or MovoCash will store it at no cost.)

 So much for “safe-keeping” your money – it may be time to blow the lid off this widespread banking industry practice.

 Some banks want you to keep a really large balance or use your card a certain number of times to earn a fee-free account.
 Do you honestly want to count the number of debit transactions you have every month?

 This is your brain keeping track: “Number 1, there was the $45.90 at the gas station on the 3rd.
 And number 2, I bought those bunny slippers for my sister on the 7th…” Banks know it is exhausting to keep track of these details so you are likely to forget and exceed the limits.